 The usual suspects for grilling on the barbecue include sweet peppers, onion and asparagus.
-Here are a few other recommendations.
-Just brush with some olive oil and get grilling.
+Here are a few recommendations you may not have considered.
+Just brush with olive oil and get grilling.

 Vegetables on the barbecue: